 It was an unforgettable encounter that inspired the name change from Tyagarah Apiaries to Australia’s Manuka.
 Katrina and Michael were bushwalking near one of their apiaries with their good friend and Maori elder Cheryl Livingstone.
 Cheryl saw one of the flowering trees that the bees were collecting nectar from and exclaimed happily “I’ve found some Manuka”.

-“That’s not Manuka”, Michael replied “that’s Jellybush”.
+“That’s not Manuka”, Michael replied “That’s Jellybush”.

 Her response was immediate and decisive.
 “Don’t tell me what it is, it’s Manuka” she said in her signature no-nonsense way.

-The Manuka flowers Cheryl had identified were Leptospermum plants that were close cousins of the variety that she was familiar with from New Zealand.
-Upon early testing in independent laboratories the Manuka honey proved to be even more potent in the medicinal properties than their New Zealand counterparts.
+The flowers Cheryl had identified were Leptospermum plants that were close cousins of the variety that she was familiar with from New Zealand.
+Upon early testing in independent laboratories the bioactive honey proved to be even more potent in the medicinal properties than their New Zealand counterparts.
 Thus, the Australia’s Manuka brand was born.

 Both Katrina and Michael grew up in New Zealand immersed in nature and the outdoors.

 Katrina recalls that Cheryl loved to go walking in the nature reserve near their apiaries looking for bush medicine.
-Cheryl was happily surprised when she found the Manuka plant growing there.
+Cheryl was happily surprised when she found the “Manuka” plant growing there.